khalid-hussain/shaheen/chap8.md

 eyes were filled with tears of gratitude.
 Abul Hassan looked here and there and then said, "Where is our Frontier Falcon?"

-Al-Zeghel replied, "He has taken-off with his warriors."
+Al-Zeghel replied, "He has taken off with his warriors."

 "Where?"

-"To give a chase to the fleeing army."
+"To give chase to the fleeing army."

 "We had asked not to.
 The soldiers are very exhausted."